google/fonts/cc-by-sa/knowledge/modules/syllabics/algonquian_syllabics/content.md

 ![INSERT_ALT](images/INSERT_IMG.svg)

 </figure>
-<figcaption>INSERT_FIGCAPTION</figcaption>

-###### A comparison of the finals preferences for the different Ojibwe communities across the dialects in Northern Ontario that use Syllabics.
+<figcaption>A comparison of the finals preferences for the different Ojibwe communities across the dialects in Northern Ontario that use Syllabics.
 Note that all Oji-Cree communities follow the same pattern as Western Cree Syllabics, which use finals characters that are different in shape than their base syllabic shape in a given series.
 The only variation in this pattern occurs in the Neskantaga community, which places the w dot on the left of the syllable in the Eastern Syllabics tradition.
 The primary variation occurs within Northwestern Ojibwe communities, where the Eastern Cree Syllabics tradition is largely followed, with the Eastern pattern of using superscript versions of the base syllabic in a series, in the “a vowel” orientation position.
 Within this preference for superscript finals, further variation occurs in the preference for the orientation scheme and vertical position of certain finals.
 In the Lac Seul community, either the “a position” or “i vowel” position orientation scheme is followed.
-In the Red Lake community, the standard a-position orientation pattern is followed, with the exception of the n final consonant being vertically positioned centered at the midline.
+In the Red Lake community, the standard a-position orientation pattern is followed, with the exception of the n final consonant being vertically positioned centered at the midline.</figcaption>

 The high degree of variation in Syllabics typographic preferences in Northern Ontario Ojibwe communities is a result of the lack of any formal standardization, such as is seen in Inuktut and Cree Syllabics communities.
 Despite this lack of standardization, all of the local form variants are encoded in the Unicode Standard.

 ## Plains Cree *y + w* dot transformation preference
 There is variation within Plains Cree communities in terms of the use of different forms for the “y series” final character.
 The common form of this in Plains Cree is a plus mark (ᐩ); however, some communities prefer to use a superposed dot mark (ᐝ), which is graphically distinct from the common “y final”.
 It should be noted that this alternative “y final” form should take the shape of a closed “w dot” mark, as well as an open, small ring character, rather than two open ring characters.